hsoJosh/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 "Selenium-Server (formerly Selenium-RC)".

 Install it in a folder of your choice.
 You'll need to be sure the java executable is on your execution path so you can run it from the command-line.
-If it does not run correcly, verify your system's path variable includes the path to the java.exe.
+If it does not run correctly, verify your system's path variable includes the path to the java.exe.